dblock/code.dblock.org/_posts/2015/2015-04-28-slack-bot-real-time-messaging-api-integration-tutorial.markdown

 ### Turning GameBot into an App

-I turned GameBot into a runnable app with some bells and whistles, source code is at [github.com/dblock/slack-gamebot](https://github.com/dblock/slack-gamebot).
-It has tests and can be a decent boilerplate for your own Slack bot.
-Stay tuned for a complete game bot implementation that will work for ping-pong and other challenges.
+I turned GameBot into a runnable app with some bells and whistles at [github.com/dblock/slack-gamebot](https://github.com/dblock/slack-gamebot).

-### Update: Lita and Slack-Ruby-Bot

-Someone pointed me to an interesting project, [Lita](https://www.lita.io), a generic bot environment that lets you create bot handlers for various tools without having to implement all the above-mentioned boilerplate.
-It seems to bring a lot of infrastructure in, such as Redis, that's not always what you want.

-I've since worked on [slack-ruby-bot](https://github.com/dblock/slack-ruby-bot), a simpler bot boilerplate, and reimplemented the above using that.
-It made it really trivial to write a Slack bot in Ruby, so party on!